ThangLeQuoc/aqi-calculator/README.md

 /* Example Data for NowCast PM10 12h period - 64, 63, 72, 77, 65, 61, 70, 71, 64, 57, 58, 64 */
 AQICalculator calculator = AQICalculator.getAQICalculatorInstance();

-double[] data = { 64, 63, 72, 77, 65, 61, 70, 71, 64, 57, 58, 64 };`
+double[] data = { 64, 63, 72, 77, 65, 61, 70, 71, 64, 57, 58, 64 };
-AQIResult result = calculator.getNowCastAQI("PM10", data);
+AQIResult result = calculator.getNowCastAQI(Pollutant.PM10, data);

-result.getAqi();
+System.out.println(result.getAQI());
 ~~~~
 >57

-The first value in the array is the avg value in the current hour, and the upcoming element in the array represent one step hour before current hour.
+The first value in the array is the avg value in the current hour, and each next element in the array represent the previous data of the hour before current hour.

 If the hour doesn't have data, replace missing data in the hour with **-1**
 ##### Example NowCast Dataset for PM10: (have some missing data in hour)